AOT-Technologies/forms-flow-ai/forms-flow-api/README.md

 **NOTE : Default realm is `forms-flow-ai`**

 ### Running the Application

+* Analytics server uses port 5000, make sure the port is available.
+* `cd {Your Directory}/forms-flow-ai/forms-flow-api`

 * For Linux,
    * Run `docker-compose -f docker-compose-linux.yml up --build -d` to start.
 * For Windows,